vizality-community/suggestions/README.md

 ### Get Listed

 This is also where you should be if you want to submit your own plugin or theme to be listed on our repository.
-So once you've create your awesome plugin or theme, you can start the application process bu creating an issue [here](https://github.com/vizality/vizality-community/issues/new/choose).
+So once you've create your awesome plugin or theme, you can start the application process by creating an issue [here](https://github.com/vizality/vizality-community/issues/new/choose).
 Make sure you read Vizality's [guidelines](https://github.com/vizality/vizality-community/blob/master/GUIDELINES.md) to see if it complies first.

 ### Have an Idea?